nithin3q/apex/README.md

 When a scenario is deleted, all associated vehicles will also be removed.

 ## Key Features
--Scenarios: Manage scenarios with unique IDs, names, and durations.
+- Scenarios: Manage scenarios with unique IDs, names, and durations.
--Vehicles: Manage vehicles with unique IDs, names, initial positions (X and Y), speed, direction (Towards, Backwards, Upwards, and Downwards), and color.
+- Vehicles: Manage vehicles with unique IDs, names, initial positions (X and Y), speed, direction (Towards, Backwards, Upwards, and Downwards), and color.
--Simulation: Start a simulation where vehicles move based on their parameters until the scenario time is over.
+- Simulation: Start a simulation where vehicles move based on their parameters until the scenario time is over.

 The Vehicle have following fields:
 - Vehicle id